MBeyens/pyAmpli/README.md

 ```

 If running setup.py without errors,
-the required dependencies should be installed correctly (dependencies.md).
+the required dependencies should be installed correctly (if not check dependencies.md for manual installation).

 ## Getting started on example data
-Create exampe directory
+Create example directory
 ```
 mkdir example_data
 ```